 2. Your BIO: Credibility and trust can be more easily established when you describe clearly and concisely who you are and why your followers should believe you and want to hear more of what you have to say.
 When preparing this bio, you should think of the phrase “Personal Brand” and try to write something that you can consistently post throughout the web to establish exactly who you are.

 3. Your first tweets: Before even thinking about gathering a following, you should give serious thought to how to begin your Twitterstream, i.e., what you will say.
 After all, most people will only want to follow you if they believe you post valuable links and insights.
-Not only that — and I haven’t seen this advice anywhere else — but when people first add you, that is the best time for them to put you on a list of people they “really” want to listen to.

 My own blog has several articles on what to tweet, and here is a link to What to Tweet to Stand out from the Masses.
 At the close of that post are other links for more what-to-tweet tips.